Peak Smoothing

 These places could be: point supports, endpoints of edge supports, vertices of surface supports, endpoints of beams and columns, endpoints of intersection lines of adjoining surfaces, point loads, endpoints of line loads, vertices of surface loads etc. In practice, usually, the singularity problem occurs at supports because they heavily influence the inner forces (e.g. negative moments) in ratio.

 Why wait?
-Apply below to download a trial license of FEM-Design and get started on your journey today!
+Download an automated 2 x week free trial of FEM-Design and get started today!

 Calculations performed according to: